bovee/Aston/README.md

 [![Travis CI](https://travis-ci.org/bovee/Aston.svg?branch=master)](https://travis-ci.org/bovee/Aston/)

+# :warning: MAINTENANCE-ONLY :warning:

+I still check the notifications for Aston and I'm happy to answer questions, but I have no intention of writing any more code here.
+If you need to work with chromatographic or other scientific file formats, **please check out [entab](https://github.com/bovee/entab)** (`pip install entab`) for a package that's still in active development, much faster, and supports most of the same formats that Aston does.

 # Aston

 Aston is a cross-platform, open source library for the analysis of chromatographic data.
 It's named for Francis William Aston, creator of the first fully functional mass spectrometer, and written using Python, Numpy, and Scipy.
 A graphical front-end is also available at https://github.com/bovee/AstonQt.